 (See also Overview of Anemia Overview of Anemia Anemia is a condition in which the number of red blood cells is low.
 Red blood cells contain hemoglobin, a protein that enables them to carry oxygen from the lungs and deliver it to all parts... read more .)

 A chronic disease is one that lasts for 3 months or longer.
 Worldwide, anemia of chronic disease is the second most common type of anemia.

 Chronic disease often leads to anemia, especially in older adults.
 Conditions such as infections, autoimmune disorders Autoimmune Disorders An autoimmune disorder is a malfunction of the body's immune system that causes the body to attack its own tissues.
-What triggers autoimmune disorders is not known.
-Symptoms vary depending on... read more (especially rheumatoid arthritis Rheumatoid Arthritis (RA) Rheumatoid arthritis is an inflammatory arthritis in which joints, usually including those of the hands and feet, are inflamed, resulting in swelling, pain, and often destruction of joints.... read more ), kidney disorders, and cancer most often cause anemia of chronic disease.
+What triggers an autoimmune disorder is not known.
+Symptoms vary depending... read more (especially rheumatoid arthritis Rheumatoid Arthritis (RA) Rheumatoid arthritis is an inflammatory arthritis in which joints, usually including those of the hands and feet, are inflamed, resulting in swelling, pain, and often destruction of joints.... read more ), kidney disorders, and cancer most often cause anemia of chronic disease.
 There are three ways that chronic disease may cause anemia:

 Suppression of red blood cell production is usually not severe, so anemia develops slowly and is evident only after time.

 When there is a problem with how the body uses iron, the bone marrow is unable to use stored iron to create new red blood cells.